catcoin10/FlashWiki/README.md

 This is a Flash wiki.
-Although the HTML is very readable and simple and hand written, please go to the link below to viewL
+Although the HTML is very readable and simple and hand written, please download and open this in a web browser.